Planning is here defined as defined as the work done to decide: What work to do, How it will be done and How long time it will take.

 The other scenario is that the problem with the pump was discovered during an established inspection route a couple of weeks before the problem must be corrected.

-A planner could then plan the job efficiently.
-It would take the planner about two hours to prepare all needed for work, arrange for pump impeller to be adjusted etc. The mechanics would then do the work in an organized way in about five maintenance hours instead of about 20 hours including overtime as in the example above.
+A maintenance planner could then plan the job efficiently.
+It would take the maintenance planner about two hours to prepare all needed for work, arrange for pump impeller to be adjusted etc. The mechanics would then do the work in an organized way in about five maintenance hours instead of about 20 hours including overtime as in the example above.

 We have done hundreds of evaluations of maintenance organizations all over the world and found that without organized inspections and planning followed by scheduling of work crafts people spend 40 – 60 % of their time on “planning activities” as given in the example above.